sharmaeklavya2/articleGists/readme.md

 ## Freedom to use

-&copy; 2022 Eklavya Sharma
+&copy; 2023 Eklavya Sharma

+The JSON files in the `articles` directory are under [CC0](https://choosealicense.com/licenses/cc0-1.0/).
-All code is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
+Other than that, all code is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
-This roughly means that you are free to use, modify and distribute this code.
+This roughly means that you are free to use, modify, and distribute this data and code.